Viral video drew hundreds to California party; 150 arrested - WTMJ

 One partygoer told a New York Times reporter: “It’s the first lit party since COVID.”

-At least 400 people showed up as early as Friday evening around a lifeguard tower, police Lt.
+At least 400 people showed up to a pre-party Friday evening around a lifeguard tower, police Lt.
 Brian Smith said.
 When people in the crowd began to launch fireworks near the fire pits, he said, officers declared an unlawful assembly and the partygoers scattered.

-Huntington Beach’s police department posted on Twitter the next day that they were preparing for a surge of visitors due to the promoted party and warned that they will enforce local rules, including no alcohol or drug use on the beach and no fireworks.
+Huntington Beach’s police department announced the next day that they were preparing for a surge of visitors due to the promoted party and warned that they will enforce local rules, including no alcohol or drug use on the beach and no fireworks.

 The people arrested included 121 adults and 28 juveniles who were booked for vandalism, illegally setting fireworks, failing to disperse and violating curfews, said police spokeswoman Jennifer Carey.